What is Schizoaffective Disorder?

 How do delusions start?

-- They can start suddenly when an idea or belief comes to you out of the blue.
+- They can start suddenly when an idea or belief comes out of the blue.

-- They may form after weeks or months of feeling that something strange is happening but you can’t identify what it is.
+- They may form after weeks or months of feeling that something strange is happening that can’t be identified.
 This is called ‘delusional mood’.

-- Sometimes they help you to understand your hallucinations, for example if you hear voices talking amongst themselves about you, then your mind may explain that your neighbours are plotting against you or the spirit world has made contact with you.
+- Sometimes they help a person to understand their hallucinations.
+For example if you hear voices talking amongst themselves about you, then your mind may explain that your neighbours are plotting against you or the spirit world has made contact with you.
 This is called a ‘delusional idea’.

 The most common type of delusion is paranoid delusion.